-- 15. Protection of Streamcourses.
-Contractor's Operations shall be conducted to prevent debris from entering streamcourses, except as may be authorized under paragraph (d).
-In event Contractor cause(s) debris to enter streamcourses in amounts that may adversely affect the natural flow of the stream, water quality, or fishery resource, Contractor shall remove such debris as soon as practicable, but not to exceed 2 days, and in an agreed manner that will cause the least disturbance to streamcourses. - a) Culverts or bridges shall be required on Temporary Roads at all points where it is necessary to cross Streamcourses.
+- a) Culverts or bridges shall be required on Temporary Roads at all points where it is necessary to cross Streamcourses.
 Such facilities shall be of sufficient size and design and installed in a manner to provide unobstructed flow of water and to minimize damage to streamcourses.
-Trees or products shall not be otherwise hauled or yarded across streamcourses unless fully suspended. - b) Wheeled or track-laying equipment shall not be operated in streamcourses, except at crossings agreed to by Contractor and UMRWA or as essential to construction or removal of culverts and bridges. - c) Flow in streamcourses may be temporarily diverted only if such diversion is necessary for Contractor's planned construction and Forest Service or UMRWA gives written authorization.
-Such flow shall be restored to the natural course as soon as practicable and, in any event, prior to a major storm runoff period or runoff season. - 16.
-Erosion Prevention and Control.
-Contractor's operations shall be conducted reasonably to minimize soil erosion.
-Equipment shall not be operated when ground conditions are such that excessive damage will result.
-Contractor shall adjust the kinds and intensity of erosion control work done, to ground conditions and weather conditions and the need for controlling runoff.
-Erosion control work shall be kept current immediately preceding expected seasonal periods of precipitation or runoff.
+Trees or products shall not be otherwise hauled or yarded across streamcourses unless fully suspended. - b) Wheeled or track-laying equipment shall not be operated in streamcourses, except at crossings agreed to by Contractor and Umrwa or as essential to construction or removal of culverts and bridges. - c) Flow in streamcourses may be temporarily diverted only if such diversion is necessary for Contractor's planned construction and UMRWA gives written authorization.
+Such flow shall be restored to the natural course as soon as practicable and, in any event, prior to a major storm runoff period or runoff season. - 14.
+Protection of Land Survey Monuments.

-When operations are active, erosion control work will be kept current and will be completed as soon as practicable.

-- 17. Protection of Land Survey Monuments.
 Contractor shall protect all known survey monuments, and bearing trees against avoidable destuction, obliteration, or damage during Contractor's operations.
 If any known monuments are, corners, or accessories are destroyed, obliterated, or damaged by Contractor's operations, Contractor shall hire the appropriate county surveyor or a registered land surveyor to reestablish or restore at the same location the monuments, corners or accessories.
 Such surveyors shall use procedures in accordance with the Bureau of Land Management "Manual of Instructions for the Survey of the Public Lands of the United States" for General Land Office surveys and in accordance with State law for others.
-Contractor shall record such survey in appropriate county records. - 18.
+Contractor shall record such survey in appropriate county records. - 15.
 Protection of Improvements.
 So far as practicable, Contractor shall protect specified roads and other improvements (such as roads, trails, telephone lines, ditches, and fences): - a) Existing in the operating area, - b) Determined to have a continuing need or use, and - c) Designated on the Map.